• LAUNCH YOUR DREAM

 Robert Downey Jr. plays Peter Highman (clever name) an uptight jerk of an architect who is flying home to Los Angeles to be with his wife (Michelle Monaghan) for the scheduled caesarian birth of their first child.

-Zack Galifianakis (Ethan Tremblay) is a newly permed pot smoking Grizzly Adams bearded aspiring actor who travels with his two companions-a white bulldog “Sunny” and a coffee can filled with the ashes of his recently departed father.
-He’s on his way to fulfill his dream of nabbing a role on the TV show, “Two and a Half Men.”
+Zack Galifianakis (Ethan Tremblay) is a newly permed pot-smoking Grizzly Adams bearded aspiring actor who travels with his two companions-a white bulldogs “Sunny” and a coffee can filled with the ashes of his recently departed father.
+He’s on his way to fulfilling his dream of nabbing a role on the TV show, “Two and a Half Men.”

 Wrong move!
-They are swiftly kicked off the plane (Peter’s wallet and suitcase are left on the plane) and they both are put on the no fly list.
+They have swiftly kicked off the plane (Peter’s wallet and suitcase are left on the plane) and they both are put on the no-fly list.

 Peter begrudgingly accepts Ethan’s offer to ride with him from Atlanta across the country in his rental car.
 Let the bickering and bitching begin!

-This odd couple works because of Robert Downey Jr.’s mastery playing the sharp tongued straight man to Zach Galifianakis’s oblivious oafish self.
+This odd couple works because of Robert Downey Jr.’s mastery of playing the sharp-tongued straight man to Zach Galifianakis’s oblivious oafish self.
 Peter has a hard time containing his fury when Ethan flips their rental car off a freeway badly injuring him while Ethan escapes unscathed.
 Ethan also gets Peter beat up by a crippled veteran at a Western Union Station.

 And let’s not forget, Ethan’s wrong turn that lands them in line to enter Mexico without a passport.
 Peter gets arrested while Ethan escapes only later to come and save the day by “rescuing” Peter (further injuring him) from the Mexican Federales.

-Todd Phillips, director and writer of (“The Hangover”, “Old School” and “Starsky and Hutch”) has surely cornered the market on creating movies geared towards the target audience of 18-24 years old males.
+Todd Phillips, director, and writer of (“The Hangover”, “Old School” and “Starsky and Hutch”) has surely cornered the market for creating movies geared toward the target audience of 18-24 years old males.
 He continues to push the envelope of decency in the name of comedy.

 At the end of the movie, Peter has softened enough to accept Ethan for who he is, (what the audience already knows) a needy doofus who repulses you and makes you love him at the same time.